 IR-OS gives the Global CISO a unified command view across every subsidiary, region, and operating company — while each business unit keeps day-to-day autonomy.
 Powered by a private IR Brain trained on your own tabletops, AARs, and incident history.
-Built for SEC Item 1.05 public-company disclosure, NERC CIP, TSA, CIRCIA, DORA, and every other regulator you can't afford to get wrong.
+Built for NERC CIP, TSA, CIRCIA, DORA, and every other regulator you can't afford to get wrong.

 Most CIRM platforms were built for a single tenant.
 IR-OS was built for the Fortune 500 CISO who has six business units, four insurance panels, three legal jurisdictions, and one board that wants a unified view.